 Required Deposits and Allowable Stabilization Fund Balance.
 Beginning July 1, 2004, state finance law has provided that (i) 0.5% of the net tax revenues from each fiscal year must be deposited into the Stabilization Fund at fiscal year-end, (ii) 0.5% of current-year net tax revenues must be made available for the next fiscal year before the year-end surplus is calculated and (iii) any remaining amount of the year-end surplus must be transferred to the Stabilization Fund.
-In accordance with language included in the fiscal 2010 budget, the Comptroller transferred \$10 million of the fiscal 2010 consolidated net surplus to the Life Sciences Investment Fund prior to making transfers to the Stabilization Fund; similar language requiring a \$10 million transfer to the Life Sciences Investment Fund from any fiscal 2011 consolidated net surplus was included in the fiscal 2011 budget.
+The fiscal 2011 budget amended state finance law to provide that any tax revenue from capital gains that exceeds \$1 billion in a fiscal year is deposited into the Stabilization Fund, with 5% of the amount so deposited then transferred to the State Retiree Benefits Trust Fund.
+Legislation enacted and sent to the Governor on July 19, 2012 includes a provision that would adjust the \$1 billion threshold inversely with Massachusetts personal income growth: when personal income rises, the threshold would be less than \$1 billion, and when personal income falls, the threshold would be greater than \$1 billion.
+The bill also provides for 5% of the amount deposited from capital gains to be transferred to the Commonwealth's Pension Liability Fund, in addition to the 5% transferred to the State Retiree Benefits Trust Fund.
+The bill has not yet been acted on by the Governor.
 Prior to fiscal 2004, the allowable Stabilization Fund balance at fiscal year-end could not exceed 10% of the total revenues for that year.
 Since fiscal 2004, the allowable Stabilization Fund balance has been 15% of total current-year revenues.
 If the Stabilization Fund balance exceeds the allowable limit, the excess amounts are to be transferred to the Tax Reduction Fund.

-The following chart shows the Stabilization Fund balance from fiscal 1987 through fiscal 2011 (actual) and fiscal 2012 (projected).
+The following chart shows the Stabilization Fund balance from fiscal 1987 through fiscal 2011 (actual) and fiscal 2012 and 2013 (projected).

-SOURCE: Fiscal 2011, Office of the Comptroller; Fiscal 2012 (projected), Executive Office for Administration and Finance.
+SOURCE: Fiscal 1987-Fiscal 2011, Office of the Comptroller; Fiscal 2012 and 2013 (projected), Executive Office for Administration and Finance.